Bruno Cremer: Career

 His career began with ten years spent acting in live theatre, playing roles drawn from works of Shakespeare, Oscar Wilde and Jean Anouilh.
-Aged already 30, he created the role of Thomas Becket in the 1959 world premiere of Anouilh's Becket, and held Anouilh in veneration all his life.
+He created the role of Thomas Becket in the 1959 world premiere of Anouilh's Becket.
 Later Cremer played Max in a French production of Bent by Martin Sherman in 1981.
 He regarded his basic profession as that of a stage actor, though he gravitated firmly to films.

 It was in 1957 that Cremer had his first credited part in a film, Quand la femme s'en mêle (When a woman meddles), which starred Alain Delon.
 However, it was in 1965 that Cremer's career really began to prosper, with the film La 317e section, (The 317th Platoon), directed by Pierre Schoendoerffer and set in Indochina during the French colonial wars.
 From then onwards, Cremer became a popular actor and appeared in over 110 productions for cinema and television.

 While Cremer tried to avoid labels and typecasting, he tended to be offered tough-guy roles, often military men.
 Examples from various points in his career include Section spéciale (1975), La légion saute sur Kolwezi (1980) and Là-haut, un roi au-dessus des nuages (2004).

-Special Section (French original title: Section spéciale), released in 1975, is about a kangaroo court set up in collaborationist Vichy France to ensure judicial convictions of innocent people so as to mollify the Nazis.
-A French language film directed by the Greek-French film director Costa-Gavras, it features Cremer as Lucien Sampaix, a Communist journalist.

-The 1980 film La légion saute sur Kolwezi (English Operation Leopard), directed by Raoul Coutard, is a documentary-style portrayal of a real-life operation headed by the French Foreign Legion in the Democratic Republic of the Congo in 1978 to rescue foreign hostages.
-Cremer plays a military commander.

-Pierre Schoendoerffer’s 2004 film Là-haut, un roi au-dessus des nuages (Above the Clouds), based on his own novel, Là-haut.
+Special Section is about a kangaroo court set up in collaborationist Vichy France to ensure judicial convictions of innocent people so as to mollify the Nazis, and features Cremer as Lucien Sampaix, a Communist journalist.
+La légion saute sur Kolwezi (English Operation Leopard), directed by Raoul Coutard, is a documentary-style portrayal of a real-life operation headed by the French Foreign Legion in the Democratic Republic of the Congo in 1978 to rescue foreign hostages; Cremer plays a military officer.
+Pierre Schoendoerffer’s Là-haut, un roi au-dessus des nuages (Above the Clouds), based on his own novel, Là-haut.
 Cremer played the Colonel.